Cielquan/formelsammlung/README.rst

 License
 =======

-This project is licensed under the GPL-3.0 or newer.
+This project is licensed under the GPL-3.0 or later.

 .. ############################### LINKS FOR BADGES ###############################